Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 Consider the JSJ-decomposition of $M$: each geometric piece admits either a complete hyperbolic structure with finite volume or a Seifert fibred product structure with orientable base.
 Moreover, the geometry of each piece is unique, up to isotopy.

 Let $\Psi = \{\psi_1,\dots, \psi_k, \, k \geq 7\}$ be the set of hyperelliptic rotations which generate non conjugate cyclic subgroups in $Diff^+(M)$.
 By the orbifold theorem \cite{BoP}, \cite{BMP}, \cite{CHK}, after conjugacy, one can assume that each hyperelliptic rotation preserves the JSJ-decomposition, acts isometrically on the hyperbolic pieces, and respects the product structure on the Seifert pieces.
-We say that they are geometric.
+We say that they are \emph{geometric}.

-Let $\Gamma$ be the dual graph of the JSJ-decomposition: it is a tree, for $M$ is a rational homology sphere (in fact, the dual graph of a manifold which is the cyclic branched cover of a knot is always a tree, regardless of the order of the covering).
+Let $\Gamma$ be the dual graph of the JSJ-decomposition: it is a tree, for $M$ is a rational homology sphere (in fact, the dual graph of the JSJ-decomposition for a manifold which is the cyclic branched cover of a knot is always a tree, regardless of the order of the covering).
 Let $H \subset Diff^+(M)$ be the group of diffeomorphisms of $M$ generated by the set $\Psi$ of geometric hyperelliptic rotations.
-By \cite[Thm 1]{BoPa}, there is a subset $\Psi_0 \subset \Psi$ of $k_0 \geq 4$ hyperelliptic rotations with pairwise distinct odd prime order, say $\Psi_0 =\{\psi_i, \, i = 1,\dots,k_0 \}$.
+By \cite[Thm 1]{BoPa}, there is a subset $\Psi_0 \subset \Psi$ of $k_0 \geq 4$ hyperelliptic rotations with pairwise distinct odd prime orders, say $\Psi_0 =\{\psi_i, \, i = 1,\dots,k_0 \}$.

 Let $H_\Gamma$ denote the image of the induced representation of $H$ in $Aut(\Gamma)$.
-Since rotations of finite odd order cannot induce an inversion on any edge of $\Gamma$, the finite group $H_\Gamma$ must fix point-wise a non-empty subtree $\Gamma_{f}$ of $\Gamma$.
+Since rotations of finite odd order cannot induce an inversion on any edge of $\Gamma$, the finite group $H_\Gamma$ must fix pointwise a non-empty subtree $\Gamma_{f}$ of $\Gamma$.

 The idea of the proof is now analogous to the ones in \cite{BoPa} and \cite{BPZ}: we start by showing that, up to conjugacy, the $k_0 \geq 4$ hyperelliptic rotations with pairwise distinct odd prime orders can be chosen to commute on the submanifold $M_f$ of $M$ corresponding to the subtree $\Gamma_f$.
 We consider then the maximal subtree corresponding to a submanifold of $M$ on which these hyperelliptic rotations commute up to conjugacy and prove that such subtree is in fact $\Gamma$.
-Then the conclusion follows as in the proof of Theorem~\ref{th:solvable}, by applying Proposition~\ref{prop:commuting rotations}.
+Then the conclusion follows by applying Lemma~\ref{lem:abelian-case}.

 The first step of the proof is achieved by the following proposition:

 \begin{Proposition} The hyperelliptic rotations in $\Psi_0$ commute, up to conjugacy in $Diff^+(M)$, on the submanifold $M_f$ of $M$ corresponding to the subtree $\Gamma_f$. \end{Proposition}